 - Shortness of breath or difficulty breathing

 When Should Your Child Stay Home From School?

-Children should stay at home if they have:
+In normal (non-COVID) conditions, children should stay at home if they have:

 - Any illness that prevents the child from participating comfortably in school activities

 - An illness that results in a greater need for care than the school can provide without compromising the health and safety of other children

 - The presence of one or more of the following symptoms: